-This Indian kadai chicken preparation is very different than the Pakistani chicken karahi, even though both are prepared in a “kadai” which is a circular cooking pan typically made of cast iron or aluminum.
+This Indian kadai chicken preparation is very different than the Pakistani chicken karahi, even though both are prepared in a “kadai”, which is a circular cooking pan typically made of cast iron or aluminum.

 What is the meaning of kadai in Indian food?

-In Indian cooking, “kadai” refers to a thick, round-bottomed cooking utensil similar to a wok.
-This cookware is typically made of cast iron or aluminum.
-It is a staple in Indian kitchens and is widely used to prepare various flavorful dishes, including curries and stir-fries.
-The name “kadai” is derived from this cooking vessel and signifies the unique cooking style used in making these dishes.
+It is a staple in Indian kitchens and is widely used to prepare a variety of flavorful dishes, including curries and stir-fries.
+The name “kadai” derives from this cooking vessel and signifies the unique cooking style used to make these dishes.

 The show’s star is the “kadai masala,” a unique spice mix that infuses the dish with its distinctive flavor and aroma.
-Of course, you can buy ready kadai masala from a store, but the flavors and aroma of the freshly ground whole spices take this kadai chicken curry over the top.
+Of course, you can buy ready-made kadai masala from a store, but the flavors and aroma of the freshly ground whole spices take this kadai chicken curry over the top.

 Pakistani Chicken Karahi vs. North Indian Chicken Kadai